People Powered Planning: Putting Communities on the Front Foot

 Here is a list of some expected workshops for the conference, you will be able to sign up for them on the morning of the conference.
 Still a few to confirm so watch this space for more details.

-- Community Land Ownership: Community Ownership Support Service
+- Community Empowerment Act and asset transfer for communities: Community Ownership Support Service

 - Development Plans and Appeals Process: Department of Planning and Environmental Appeals